-Have you ever encountered with electrical supply failure at your home or any of your electric appliances that went out of power suddenly?
+Have you ever encountered electrical supply failure at your home or any of your electric appliances gone out of power suddenly?
 Or you are an electronics enthusiast and want to know how to use a multimeter?
 If you want to diagnose and sort out minor faults at your home or office then this guide is really made for you.
 With little general knowledge, you can check the outlet’s voltage, any appliance’s amperes and resistance as well.

 This blog can also help you if you are a working electrician and keen on electrical knowledge.
-Multimeters are the most helpful tool in electrical and electronics fields.
+Multimeters are the most helpful tool in the electrical and electronics fields.
 Along with voltage, current, and resistance we can also use them to check diodes, continuity, capacitance, frequency, and some more advanced parameters.

 First of all, we strongly recommend that if you don’t have electrical background you should first get proper safety training before using multimeters.
 As you know it’s a dangerous work of playing with live wires having high and low voltage in them.
 Without safety measures, there would be more chances of getting shocked accidentally.
+Don’t worry you don’t have to be an engineer to do some basic tasks.

 Before doing any task with multimeter you should first consider safety and take necessary measures.
 Make sure that you are not barefooted, without insulation gloves, and children are away from you if you are at home.
 Read multimeter’s manual carefully and try to act upon it completely.
-This will ensure your and yours meter’s safety.
+This will ensure your and your meter’s safety.

 How to Measure Voltage?